 Location: Buenos Aires, Argentina

 From Buenos Aires, we traveled up to Iguazu Falls, where Argentina, Brazil and Paraguay all connect.
-This is the most amazing natural landmark that I have even seen.
-I cannot put into words just how awesome it was…so I wont…
+This is the most amazing natural landmark that I have ever seen.
+I cannot put into words just how awesome it was…so I won’t…

 So, I’m in Brazil and I’ve quickly realized that Portuguese is not the same language as Spanish.
 The plan is to spend the next month partying on the beach and getting browned up for Europe.
 It is Carnival in less than 2 weeks…bring it on!!